Phol16/Login-Teritories-Activity/README.md

 # Login-Teritories-Activity

-Added ServerSide for User Credentials checking
+Added ServerSide for User Credentials checking and fetching territories data from external api

 Features: